 Physical Damages/Repairs

-Physical damage/repair is any cost incurred by a property that required a repair or replacement of a physical asset in a unit or common area.
+Physical damage/repair is any cost incurred by a property that required a repair or replacement of a physical asset in a unit or common area beyond normal wear and tear.

 Common Examples of Eligible Expenses